CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-setup.md

 is very straight forward: you enter a feedback URL (for example:
 "https://www.yourwebsite.com/path/to/your/script.php") and the type of feedback loop that you want to set up (clicks, bounces, and so on).
-That's all that it takes.
+That's all it takes.

 ## URL validation

 Before SMTPeter starts making calls to your URL, the web address first has to be validated.
-We do this to prevent that users accidentally instruct us to send confidential information to a wrong server.
-In the validation procedure you are asked to copy a small text file to your webserver, so that we can see that the server really belongs to you.
+SMTPeter does this to prevent that users accidentally instruct us to send confidential information to a wrong server.
+During the validation procedure you are asked to copy a small text file to your webserver, so that we can see that the server really belongs to you.